 I waited for them at home.
 They didn’t come.
 I waited for them at the city gate.
 They didn’t come.
 Instead, I found them, flooding in droves into this backstreet.
-My rats were twitchy and stressed and were hardly even paying attention to me.
+My rats were twitchy and stressed and were hardly paying attention to me.
 So I followed, to see where they were going without their mother.

 One of them vaulted up onto my shin; his nails scratched me through my legging.
-“Ow,” I gently shook him off.
+“Ow,” I shook him off.
 “Where are you going?”
 I asked them.

 The responded with their fervor: Forward.